sa7mon/sa7mon.github.io/danthesalmon.com/content/cyber-security-summit-2018.md

 author = "Dan Salmon"
 date = 2018-10-23T15:39:00Z
-description = "A condensed version of the 2018 Cyber Security Summit in Minneapolis." draft = true tags = ["security"] slug = "cyber-security-summit-2018" title = "Cyber Security Summit 2018 Wrap-Up" type = "post"
+description = "A condensed version of the 2018 Cyber Security Summit in Minneapolis." draft = false tags = ["security"] slug = "cyber-security-summit-2018" title = "Cyber Security Summit 2018 Highlights" type = "post"
 +++

-I was fortunate enough to attend the 2018 Cyber Scurity Summit in Minneapolis, MN.
-Here I've tried to summarize each talk I attended into a small, digestable format written in their voice.
+I was fortunate enough to attend the 2018 Cyber Security Summit in Minneapolis, MN.
+Here I've tried to summarize each talk I attended into a small, digestible format, mostly written in their voices.

-*Note:* Each section is written in the voice of the speaker except for any notes from me which will be denoted as such.

 ## Student Breakfast
-By: Ryan Aniol, State of Minnesota
+**By:** Ryan Aniol - State of Minnesota

 > This was a super informative informal breakfast hosted by Ryan who aimed the talk at the students like myself.
 It was really nice to hear information directly relevant to my situation.
- - Dan

 <br />

 **1. Benefits of an Information Security position**